 As a curiosity, this square owes its name to the fact that the cathedral was not affected by the earthquake in Portugal in 1755, and the monument of El Triunfo was also installed.

 Barrio de Santa Cruz – Patio de Banderas

 A large square from which you can access the corners of the Barrio de Santa Cruz.
 If you visit the Real Alcázar of Seville your visit will end with a visit to the Patio de Banderas, here you will be able to contemplate one of the most beautiful views of Seville, the views of the cathedral and the Giralda.

 Don’t miss Agua Street, Las Cruces Street, and Mateos Gago Street.

 Surely you have heard some song with the verse “el Puente Triana” of Seville, crossing this bridge you will arrive at one of the places to visit in Seville with more charm.

 A district that has been the cradle of flamencos, sailors, bullfighters and many of the most important musicians of the country.
 Here you can have tapas in its bars and terraces overlooking the Guadalquivir.

-Things to do in Seville – El Salvador de Sevilla
+El Salvador de Sevilla

 We couldn’t finish this post about visiting Seville on the weekend without talking to you about El Salvador in Seville, a square inside the Alfalfa Quarter.
 In recent years, a great atmosphere has been created in this part of the city due to the number of bars and tapas that are in this square.
 Its bars and streets are very popular and are packed every weekend and holidays in Seville.